Your Rights During a Drug-Related Police Search

 • Recover any personal property that was seized.

-This legal challenge happens after the fact, but a clear verbal objection at the time of the search strengthens your case.
+This legal challenge happens afterward, but a clear verbal objection during the search strengthens your case.

 Avoiding Common Mistakes